System explainer · Steam Frame

 What Steam Frame is

 Steam Frame is a wireless VR headset and controller system built around SteamOS.
-It has its own processor, storage, battery, tracking cameras, speakers, controllers, and display system, and it does not need a PC for every use case.
-That said, Valve’s own Steamworks positioning still makes PC streaming central to the product.
+It has its own processor, storage, battery, tracking cameras, speakers, controllers, and display system, so compatible games can run without a PC.
+Valve’s Steamworks positioning still makes PC streaming central to the product.

-That makes Steam Frame different from a normal PC VR headset.
-A traditional PC VR headset is mostly a display and tracking system for a PC.
-Steam Frame is closer to a SteamOS computer on your face, with wireless PC VR as the main high-end path.
-It can run some games locally, stream more demanding games from a PC, play VR content, or play non-VR Steam games in a headset view.
+A traditional PC VR headset primarily handles display and tracking for a connected PC.
+Steam Frame adds a standalone SteamOS computer while keeping wireless PC VR as its high-end path.
+It can run some VR and non-VR games locally, then stream more demanding games from a PC.

 Current spec picture